NEC4

 • The order and timing of all operations — both permanent works and temporary works

-• Float (total float and free float, shown explicitly — not hidden in logic links)
+• Float (total float and free float, shown explicitly — not hidden)

 • Time risk allowances (contractor's risk contingency — shown separately from float)